 Linear regression is a fundamental statistical technique used to model the relationship between a dependent variable (also known as the response or target variable) and one or more independent variables (also known as predictors or features).
-The main goal of linear regression is to find the best-fitting straight line through the data points, known as the regression line, which minimizes the sum of squared differences between the observed values and the predicted values.
-There are different types of hypothesis tests such as t-tests and f-test which are used for assessing the suitability of the linear regression model.
+The main goal of linear regression is to find the best-fitting line through the data points, known as the regression line, which minimizes the sum of squared differences between the observed values and the predicted values.
+There are different types of hypothesis tests such as t-test and f-test (discussed in this blog) which are used for assessing the suitability of the linear regression model describing dependent variables as a function of one or more appropriate independent variables and related coefficients.
 You may want to check this blog to learn more – linear regression hypothesis testing example.

 y = β0 + β1×1 + β2×2 + β3×3,